Stenulson's 2017 & 2018 Photo Gallery

 the Trout Creek Pass area, looking west towards the

 Colleigate Range.
-Johnson Village is in the intermediate
+Johnson Village is in the

-River visible to the right.
+the Arkansas River visible to the right.

-Below: These basaltic intrusive structures are
+Below: These basaltic intrusive structures

-this area and the Arkansas River.
+between this area and the Arkansas River.

 Below: This is a view from just north on Trout

-Creek Pass over the Salt Works Ranch looking at North
+Creek Pass over the Salt Works Ranch looking at

-distance, and South Park stretching to the east
+intermediate distance, and South Park stretching to

-Mosquito Range on the horizon.
+the east Mosquito Range on the horizon.

 The photos below are from a 39.1 mile 96